n4226/SwiftyMetal/README.md

 }
 ```

-Then create a subclass of the MetalScene class
+Then create a subclass of the MetalScene class.

 ```swift
 public class DemoScene: MetalScene {